HomepageExploring JavaScript (ES2025 Edition)

 AMD can be characterized as follows:

-On the plus side, AMD modules can be executed directly.
+Benefit of AMD modules (and the reason why they work well for browsers): They can be executed directly.
 In contrast, CommonJS modules must either be compiled before deployment or custom source code must be generated and evaluated dynamically (think eval()).
 That isn’t always permitted on the web.

 29.4.3 Characteristics of JavaScript modules